Benidorm is a phenomenon. It boasts more high rise buildings per inhabitant than anywhere else on the planet.

 It’s since become a kind of unofficial shrine where people, mostly Brits, leave photos, flowers and tributes to dead friends and family.
 The scrawled graffiti on the cross and its base is definitely on the tacky side though.

-It’s a bit of a climb from the end of the Playa del Levante (Calle Berlin) up to the cross, especially on a hot day.
-Beware: there’s no bar at the top, so take water.
+It’s a bit of a climb from the end of the Playa del Levante up to the cross, especially on a hot day (see the map below).
+Beware: there’s no bar at the top – unusual in Spain – so take water.
 Allow about 45-50 minutes, but the views are worth it.

-For serious hikers, this is the start of a proper walk across the Serra Gelada nature reserve to the little town of Albir on the other side.
+For serious hikers, this is also the start of a proper walk across the Serra Gelada nature reserve to the little town of Albir on the other side.
 Full disclosure: we haven’t done this one yet!

-© Guy Pelham 2018
+© Guy Pelham